Niyanthri24/Karminetra/README.md

 ## Key Features

 * **AI-Powered Cataloguing:** Instantly generates a product title, description, keywords, and a fair market price from a single photo using the Gemini API.
-* **Voice-First Management:** Artisans can update stock, check orders, and manage their store using natural language voice commands via Dialogflow and the Speech-to-Text API.
+* **Voice-First Management:** Artisans can update stock, check orders and manage their store using natural language voice commands via Dialogflow and the Speech-to-Text API.
 * **Multilingual Support:** All generated content and UI elements are available in both English and the artisan's native language.
 * **Mini Digital Store:** Automatically creates a shareable, professional-looking store page with a QR code for easy sharing on WhatsApp and social media.